‘The pleasantest town I was ever in’

 OTHER LITERARY LINKS

-Winchester can justifiably lay claim to be one of the country’s great literary cities, with notable links to Izaak Walton (The Compleat Angler, 1653, ‘I have laid aside business, and gone a-fishing’, ‘Angling is somewhat like poetry, men are to be born so: I mean, with inclinations to it, though both may be heightened by discourse and practice’), who fished in the River Itchen; Jane Austen (died here and buried in the cathedral), Thomas Hardy (‘Tess of the d’Urbervilles’), Anthony Trollope (‘The Warden’) and Arthur Conan Doyle (three books set here) amongst others.
+Winchester can justifiably lay claim to being one of the country’s great literary cities, with notable links to Izaak Walton (The Compleat Angler, 1653, ‘I have laid aside business, and gone a-fishing’, ‘Angling is somewhat like poetry, men are to be born so: I mean, with inclinations to it, though both may be heightened by discourse and practice’), who fished in the River Itchen; Jane Austen (died here and buried in the cathedral), Thomas Hardy (‘Tess of the d’Urbervilles’), Anthony Trollope (‘The Warden’) and Arthur Conan Doyle (three books set here) amongst others.

 Keats’ lodgings were at the western arm of Colebrook Street, probably No. 45, so this is where we start our walk.
 His daily walk took him ‘out at the back gate across one street, into the Cathedral yard’ i.e. via Paternoster Row, after which he strolled in the cathedral grounds and took the lime-tree walk, just opposite Amen Corner, and around the northern side until he reached the front of the cathedral.